RohaanJohn/RohaanJohn/README.md

 Currently, my interest lies in the field of machine learning specifically image processing.
 So far, I learnt how to create sequential models and how to further train them so as to make accurate predictions in different instances.
 I was able to do this using Tensorflow.
 I am familiar with Python, Java and C as well.
 My aim is to create applications that are unique and beneficial for others.

-Working on DhwaniApp & ZparkApp
+Working on DhwaniApp & ZparkApp.
 # ⭐ Featured Projects:

 ## - EmotionAnalysisAPI